EnvirometriX Case Study: AI Workstations for Global Environmental Data Analysis

 Analysis of multiple large datasets in minimal time to develop OpenLandMap

-Supporting the organisations’ open source this by facilitating a flexible ML approach
+Supporting the organisations' open source ethos by facilitating a flexible machine learning approach

 Supporting international initiatives by serving up the highest quality environmental data